ryansulley/fuzzpoints/README.md

    return 0;
 }
 ```
 The above code is very simple.
-It has a variable called INPUT which gets printed to standard out 100 times.
-No where in the programs original code does INPUT get modified.
+It has a variable called ```INPUT``` which gets printed to standard out 10 times.
+Nowhere in the program's original code does ```INPUT``` get modified.
 If we were to run this the output would resemble this:
 ```
 i will not forget to check the bounds of user input i will not forget to check the bounds of user input